amplication/docs/docs/how-to/add-delete-user-entity.md

 Usually, it's possible to delete any Entity that you create on your service.
 But, the _Authentication_ entity is special.
-In order to delete it, you must first disable the _NestJS Auth Module_.
+In order to delete it, you must first disable the _NestJS Auth Module_ **and any other authentication plugins you installed**.

 :::caution
 It's possible to restore the original _Authentication_ entity provided by Amplication, but any additional fields or permissions you added will be permanently deleted.